 Thursday, August 1st, 2013 – “The Natural Child”

 Friday, August 2nd, 2013 – “Society and Nature”

 Saturday, August, 3rd, 2013 – “Our World, Our Legacy“

-Together, the 2013 International Montessori Congress “Guided By Nature” will invigorate educational passion, foster new and old friendships, and reignite Dr. Montessori’s spark in those who practice her method around the world.
+Together, the 2013 International Montessori Congress “Guided By Nature” invigorated educational passion, fostered new and old friendships, and reignited Dr. Montessori’s spark in those who practice her method around the world.